 All claims for land damage will be settled by the end of 2014 at the latest."

-So EQC expected some owners of badly damaged homes to slum it for nearly 3 years post 22.02.11 Killer Quake & owners of less damaged homes to slum it for longer, up to 5 years post 22.02.11 Killer Quake.
-EQC boss Simpson was recently given a $70 000 raise for running EQC.
+So EQC expected some owners of damaged homes to slum it for nearly three years post 22 February 2011 Quake & owners of less damaged homes to slum it longer, up to five years post 22 February 2011 Quake.
+Meanwhile EQC boss Simpson was recently given a $70 000 raise for running EQC!

-Never mind squabbles with insurers, Ministry of Education proposed changes to Christchurch schools, slow road & bridge repairs by SCIRT, power struggles over taxpayers' & ratepayers' dollars by Council & CERA.
+Never mind squabbles with insurers & Ministry of Education proposed changes to Christchurch schools & slow road repairs & slow bridge repairs by SCIRT & power struggles between CERA & Council over taxpayers' & ratepayers' dollars.

 Coda:

-Mar 2016, five years post 22.02.11 Killer Quake.
-CERA had reached its expiry date, to be replaced by Regenerate Christchurch, another NZ National govt agency.
+March 2016, five years post 22 February 2011 Quake, CERA would reach its expiry date to be replaced by Regenerate Christchurch, another NZ National government agency.
 CERA's Blueprint rebuild was slow in Christchurch CBD.
-Margaret Mahy Family Playground was in the E Frame.
-The Convention Centre demolition site was steel mesh fence cordoned, no Convention Centre rebuild, yet.
+Margaret Mahy Family Playground was in the East Frame.
+The Convention Centre demolition-site was still steel-mesh-fence-cordoned, no Convention Centre rebuild yet.
 (2018-21.
-Belated building of the Convention Centre / Te Pae).
-Christ Church Cathedral ghost still cordoned.
+Belated building of Convention Centre / Te Pae).
+Christ Church Cathedral ruin was still cordoned.
 The Cardboard Cathedral functioned by Latimer Sq.
-Quake trashed, Cathedral of the Blessed Sacrament ghost, Barbadoes St, future unknown.
-(RC Cathedral ghost would be demolished, 2021.
-The new RC Cathedral precinct would be on PWC demo site opp Victoria Sq).
+Christchurch Basilica ruin, Barbadoes St, future unknown.
+(Christchurch Basilica ruin would be demolished in 2021.)

-Victoria Sq was surrounded by demolition sites.
+Victoria Sq was surrounded by demolition-sites.
 Victoria Bridge & upriver Gloucester St Bridge were being restored by SCIRT.
-Town Hall was being restored, the Dandelion Fountain gone for repairs.
+Town Hall was being restored, Dandelion Fountain gone for repairs.
 Other roads & bridges were being repaired by SCIRT.
-Christchurch roads generally were an appalling, bumpy & patched mess.
+Christchurch roads generally: bumpy & patched.

 Between Lichfield St & Tuam St: The new Bus Interchange operated.
-Further W between those streets, the Justice & Emergency Services precinct was being built.
-Some of New Regent St, Cathedral Junction & some Cathedral Sq hotels did business.
-New office blocks, shops, restaurants & pubs were going up by Cashel Mall, like The Terraces, BNZ Centre & ANZ Centre.
-New office blocks were already built on Cambridge Tce, Durham St Nth, Victoria St & High St. Provincial Council ghost Gloucester St / Durham St Nth awaited restoration.
-Christchurch Arts Centre, Worcester Blvd, was being restored.
+Further west between those streets, Justice & Emergency Services precinct was being built.
+Some of New Regent St & some of Cathedral Junction & some of Cathedral Sq hotels did business.
+New office blocks & shops & restaurants & pubs were going up by Cashel Mall, like The Terraces & BNZ Centre & ANZ Centre.
+New office blocks were already built on Cambridge Tce & Durham St Nth & Victoria St & High St. Provincial Council ruin Gloucester St / Durham St Nth still awaited restoration.
+Christchurch Arts Centre, Worcester Blvd was being restored.

-CERA left many dusty, demolition sites in its core CBD, some grass patches in its E Frame.
-CERA had taken many private business sites in its core CBD for its Blueprint anchor projects.
-Many CBD businesses had relocated to the suburbs away from CERA's CBD stranglehold.
+CERA left many dusty demolition-sites in its core-CBD & left some grass patches in its East Frame.
+CERA took many private business sites in its core-CBD for its Blueprint anchor projects.
+Many CBD businesses relocated to the suburbs away from CERA's CBD stranglehold.

-Most of the 7 000+ residential red zone houses were demolished by CERA.
-Insurers & EQC still expediently bumbled about house claims: 5 500 repairs had to be redone due to Fletcher's shoddy repairs.
+Most of the 7 000+ residential red-zone houses were demolished by CERA.
+Insurers & EQC still bumbled about house claims: 5 500 repairs had to be redone due to Fletcher's shoddy repairs.
 4 500 house insurance repair / rebuild claims were still unresolved due to EQC's slow overcap $100 000 decisions.
-NZ National govt did nothing about the EQC's & insurers' deny, delay, defend mess.
-The Press 08.03.16 reported that EQC's 2010-11 claims inspections of drains (sewage & storm water pipes) were shoddy & 2 500 drain claims needed review.
-The were calls by the public & opposition MPs like Megan Woods for an Inquiry into EQC's ineptness.
-In 2019 that would be done by Dame Silvia Cartwright.
+NZ National government did nothing about EQC's & insurers' deny-delay-defend mess.
+The Press 08.03.16 reported EQC's 2010-11 claims inspections of drains (sewage & storm water pipes) were shoddy, 2 500 drain claims needed review.
+There were calls by the public & opposition MPs like Megan Woods for an Inquiry into EQC's ineptness.
+2019.
+That Inquiry was done by Dame Silvia Cartwright.

 12.08.19.
-Poplar St / Lichfield St: Post quake developments: 2 bldgs which had survived the quakes, became Dux Central, a bar / eatery.
-E behind Dux Central, Lichfield St, a multi-storey carpark was built.
-Poplar St / Ash St: New Vanguard Sq & multi-storey Vodafone along Tuam St.
+Poplar St / Lichfield St: Post-quake developments: Two buildings which survived the quakes became Dux Central, a bar / eatery.
+East, behind Dux Central on Lichfield St a multi-storey carpark was built.
+Poplar St / Ash St: New Vanguard Sq evolved & multi-storey Vodafone was built along Tuam St.

-Poplar St still had its prequakes tramline embedded in the street.
-The rental site where Jake had pre quakes flatted was still a dirty, post quake, demo site, backed by Smash Palace, owned by ex mayor's son, Johnny Moore.
-He'd relocated Smash Palace during quakes from its Bealey Ave / Victoria St temp site, to an old, brick bldg, High St. On the demo site behind Smash Palace, a steel mesh fence cordon surrounded a bit of demo site, 2 yellow, threat signs on the cordon fence warned about asbestos danger.
-A CERA demo contractor had buried asbestos rubble there!
+Poplar St still had its pre-quakes tramline embedded in the street.
+The rental-site where Jake had pre-quakes flatted was still a dirty demolition-site, backed by Smash Palace, owned by ex mayor's son, Johnny Moore.
+Johnny had relocated Smash Palace during quakes from its Bealey Ave / Victoria St temporary site, to an old, brick building on High St. On the demolition-site behind Smash Palace, a steel-mesh-fence-cordon surrounded some of the demolition-site where two yellow threat-signs on the cordon-fence warned about asbestos danger.
+A CERA demolition-contractor had buried asbestos rubble there!
+By May 2026, this development around Poplar St was still the same.
+The shingle carpark was still there where Jake's old, brick apartment once stood.

-Tuam St: Quake survivor, Fashion School (Ara Tech) continued business as it had done through quake times.
-Across High St, Duncan's, old, brick, 2 storey ghost, abandoned for years, was being restored.
-High St / St Asaph St: End ghosts: Where a High St, 2 storey, old, brick ghost had burned during quake times, the demo site was used to store builders' materials.
-Across a lane, new, multi-storey, Billens 2017, stood proud next to McKenzie Willis restored facade, High St / Tuam St. Four new bldgs behind the restored facade formed multi-storey, shops, offices, eateries, lanes amongst the bldgs.
-A public square was bordered by the McKenzie Willis development & Epic Innovation bldg, Manchester St side.
-The revamped area would be known as Salt District.
+Tuam St: Another quake survivor, the Fashion School (Ara Tech) continued business as it had done through quake-times.
+Across High St, Duncan's, an old, brick, two-storey ruin, abandoned for years was being restored.
+High St / St Asaph St: End-ruins: Where a High St, two-storey, old, brick ruin burned during quake-times, the demolition-site was used to store builders' materials.
+Across a lane, new multi-storey Billens 201, stood proud next to McKenzie Willis restored facade, High St / Tuam St. Four new buildings behind the restored facade formed multi-storey shops & offices & eateries.
+I saw lanes amongst the buildings.
+A public square was bordered by the McKenzie Willis development & the Epic Innovation building, Manchester St side.
+The revamped area would be called Salt District.

 Content & pics Copyright Mark JS Esslemont.